≡ Menu

-Look at this backyard office space by Wind River Tiny Homes, a tiny house builder out of Chattanooga, Tennessee.
+This is a backyard office space by Wind River Tiny Homes, a tiny house builder out of Chattanooga, Tennessee.

-Have you ever considered using a tiny house kind of like this as a makeshift office space?
-Then, if things ever changed, you could easily convert it back into a tiny house for your own use or as a rental.
+Have you ever considered using a tiny house like this as a makeshift office space?
+Then, if things ever changed, you could easily convert it back into a tiny house for your use or as a rental.
 Or, it can even be re-sold to somebody else.
 What do you think?

-Don’t miss other awesome tiny houses, join our FREE Tiny House Newsletter for more!
+Make sure to check out other awesome tiny houses, join our FREE Tiny House Newsletter for more!

 A Tiny House Used As A Backyard Office